 - Centering frontline communities: We must build power among low-income communities, communities of color, and frontline communities that have been disproportionately harmed by our fossil fuel economy.

 While climate justice groups everywhere are advocating for energy democracy, very few community-owned solar projects exist in California or most of the United States due to the substantial technical, financial, and legal barriers to community-owned solar.
 This is why we’re building the skills, leadership, and people power in our communities to overcome these barriers and get everyday people involved in solar development.
 Two key innovations allow us to work:

 - Our cooperative structure makes it easier to navigate securities requirements that make other community solar projects so difficult to organize.

 - We don’t rely on shared-solar policy.
 By focusing on the flow of money and not the flow of electrons, we create a platform for community investment and ownership that is agnostic of state community solar policy.

 People Power is centered on the creation and success of its “Project Groups”.
-These Project Groups are initiated by individuals and organizations, and include, for example, groups of people who jointly steward a solar project or a group of people spearheading a policy advocacy campaign.
+These Project Groups are initiated by individuals and organizations, and include, for example, a community group coming together to organize a solar project or a group of people spearheading a policy advocacy campaign.
 Many Project Groups function much like self-governing “cooperatives” under the umbrella of the broader Cooperative, much as fiscally-sponsored projects do in the nonprofit sector.